Fourth session of the 11th National People's Congress

-The 4th Session of the 11th National People's Congress held its annual meeting in March 2011 at the Great Hall of the People in Beijing, China.
+The fourth session of the 11th National People's Congress held its annual meeting in March 2011 at the Great Hall of the People in Beijing, China.
 The event opened on 5 March and concluded on 14 March.
 The meeting was expected to approve the country's 12th Five Year Plan.

+The session

-Work report
+Premier's work report

 Chinese premier Wen Jiabao delivered the central government's work report earlier in the meeting.
 Wen emphasised the need to maintain economic growth and challenges such as reducing the rich poor divide, reduced environmental degradation and boost domestic consumption.

 The premier indicated China will reduce carbon emissions over the next five years in a response to climate change and improving environmental protection.